telerik/fiddler-everywhere-docs/inspect-traffic/compare-traffic.md

     ![Compare Sessions tab](../images/livetraffic/compare/compare-tab-001.png)

-Fiddler Everywhere loads both sessions side-by-side with the session with a lower ID to the left (named **Group 1**) and the session with the higher ID to the right (named **Group 2**).
+Fiddler Everywhere loads both sessions side-by-side, with the session with a lower ID to the left (named **Group 1**) and a higher ID to the right (named **Group 2**).
 The differences are highlighted in the session inspectors by a red background highlight for the removed content from the primary session and a green background highlight for newly added content in the secondary session.
 Additional sessions can be added to both groups, simultaneously comparing multiple sessions.

 ### Adding Sessions to the Compare Groups